lee-joanne/yakker-frontend/README.md

 ### Future Features

-- In the future, I would like to include the user's age in days as this is added as a serializer in the back end.
+- In the future, I would like to include the user's age in days on the profile page as this is added as a serializer in the back end.
+Users would be able to keep track how long their account has been active for.
 - In the future, I wish to include a feature where users can private message each other so users can stay more connected.
 - In the future, I wish to include a feature where users can target specific users in their comments section by add '@'.
 - In the future, I wish to include a feature where users can add images to their comments.